FrontEnd-ro/git-github-practice-exercises/README.md

 3. Add a new cell into the **grid** from *prep.html* and write your name or nickname in there.
 4. Add a new commit following the convention: `[username] - description`.
 5. Push those changes on *master*
-6. Add a photo of youself inside the assets folder.
+6. Add a photo of youself inside the `assets/participants` folder.
 Let's name it after your `username`.
 7. Add that photo to the cell from  **step 3**.
 8. Add **one commit** for each modified file.
 Let's keep the same convention as last time: `[username] - description`.
 9. Push both commits on *master*.